 Is Apologizing After A Car Accident Admitting Fault?

 Apologizing after a car wreck may seem like the right thing to do.
 However, it can backfire.
-Never say, “I’m sorry” until you’ve had the chance to talk to a New York car accident lawyer.
+Never say, “I’m sorry” until you’ve had the chance to talk to our New York City car accident lawyers.

 Five things you should never do after a car wreck

 The first moments after an auto accident can be devastating, not only in a physical sense but also to your opportunities for receiving fair compensation.